phaserjs/phaser/README.md

 * BitmapData.shiftHSL incorrectly used Math.limitValue, now updated to use Math.clamp (thanks @FracturedShader #2222)
 * The Loader was deleting the next waiting file from the queue if an asset pack was added after the load had started (thanks @tfelix #2203 #2204)
 * Specifying Phaser.ScaleManager.EXACT_FIT as the scaleMode in a game config object would fail to use the scale mode (thanks @06wj #2248)
+* BitmapText would crash if it tried to render a character that didn't exist in the font set.
+Any character that doesn't exist in the font set now renders a space character instead.
+* BitmapText would load and parse the kerning data from the font, but would never use it when rendering.
+The kerning values are now applied on rendering as well (thanks @veu #2165)

 ### Pixi Updates